School of Medicine

 Deborah Chizever Taback

-Public Relations Associate, The Sean N. Parker Center for Allergy and Asthma Research
+Public Rel Assoc, The Sean N. Parker Center for Allergy and Asthma Research

 Current Role at Stanford Communications Manager for the Sean N. Parker Center for Allergy & Asthma Research at Stanford University